joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 | Milk            |

-What is great about SQL is that by joining tables together, we can ask other very different questions about our data.
+What is great about SQL is that by joining tables together, we can ask many diverse questions about our data.
 For example, finding all the recipes that include 'tomatoes' is just as easy: